 For our purposes, as with all of our Best Of features, the scope of the genre is considered to be broad rather than narrow.
 Character development is important, as is a world with interactive qualities other than things to kill.
 Inventory management of some form is preferred, as is a setting that establishes a solid sense of place in which to play the role you develop and inhabit.

-With that said, here are the games.
-You can click the links below to move through the feature or read through in sequence so that tension and indignation can reach a peak as your favourite game fails to appear (and then is, inevitably, either in the top 5 or ended up being 51st on our master list).
+With that said, let’s get on with the games.
+You can click the links above to move through the feature or read through in sequence using the arrows at the top so that tension and indignation can reach a peak as your favourite game fails to appear (and then is, inevitably, either in the top 5 or ended up being 51st on our master list).
 There are additional notes below the write-up for each game, informing you where you can buy it (or download it for free in several cases), what else we’ve written about it and where to look next if you’re hankering for something similar.